The Iowa State Fair, America’s classic state fair, welcomes everyone to its celebration of pride and achievement held annually in August.

 Wheelchair & Scooter Rentals

 HomeTown Mobility is now accepting reservations online at www.hometownmobilityia.com and by phone at 877/928-5388 from 9 a.m. to 5 p.m.
 Monday through Friday and on weekends during the Fair (August 8-18).
 A limited number of wheelchairs and scooters will be available for walk-up customers during the Fair on a first come, first serve basis.
 Reservations will be accepted for full day scooter and wheelchair rentals only.
 Reservations must be made 24 hours in advance.
 A security deposit of a driver’s license is required at the time of pick-up for all rentals.
 Cancellations must be made at least 48 hours in advance to receive a full refund (less a $5 cancellation fee per unit).
-Rental locations are at Gates 11 & 15.
+Rental locations are at Gates 11 & 15 and on the southeast corner of the Swine Barn.
 (Click here for a map of the Fairgrounds.)

 $55 per full day (8 a.m. to 11 p.m.); $35 per half day (8 a.m. to 3 p.m. or 3 p.m. to 11 p.m.)